vikram7/beer-recommender/README.md

 Beer Recommendation Engine

+- October 10, 2014

 - October 9, 2014
   - adjusted navbar so that a first time user doesn't see top ten option until dictionary has been repopulated with that new user's reviews
   - added pagination
+  - looked at SQL commands to replace ruby work for Score Module
+    - SQL for average beer rating: ActiveRecord::Base.connection.execute("SELECT beer_id, AVG(taste) FROM reviews GROUP BY beer_id")
+    - SQL for pearson corr: ActiveRecord::Base.connection.execute("SELECT corr(u1.taste, u2.taste) from reviews u1 inner join reviews u2 on u2.beer_id = u1.beer_id where u2.user_id = 2 and u1.user_id = 1")
+    - SQL for top matches:
+  - Cut out most methods from Score module and combined the necessary ones into the recommendations method -- this reduced the recommendation time from 4 hours to 3 minutes
+  - Adjusting the minimum correlation to 0.50 reduced the recommendation time from 3 minutes to 19 seconds : benchmark SQL vs Ruby for simpearson
-  : look at SQL commands to replace ruby work for Score Module : need to figure out how to insert current user ratings (for a new user) into the dictionary (which is required because a populate task has not ocurred)
+  : need to figure out how to insert current user ratings (for a new user) into the dictionary (which is required because a populate task has not ocurred)
   : product recs
   : eager loading